top of page

 • What if UCAS is frozen?

 What if UCAS is frozen?
 If a student logs into UCAS and their UCAS Track screen is frozen this will usually mean that, although a student has missed their grades, a university is still considering whether or not to accept them.
 This could be the Firm or Insurance choice or both.
 Track freezing normally happens when a student has missed their Conditional offer by a grade, e.g. if the offer was AAB, and the student achieved ABB.
 It is really important that the student immediately call the universities, establish which university is still considering them and fight for their place*.
 The earlier the student calls the higher the likelihood the university will accept them.
 In this case, Track will unfreeze and UCAS will show that the student has achieved their place; if the university decides against accepting the student, Track will unfreeze and the student will automatically be entered into Clearing. *To help a student ‘fight’ for their place, bare in mind the following: They need to have their Ucas ID, Clearing number and grades close to hand.
 You can find their Clearing number in Ucas Hub.
 Research the universities they’re interested in calling/have some knowledge of them Keep their notes with what they want to say and their list of numbers nearby.
 Have some points written down from their personal statement, so they can refer to that too.
 Get names, emails and direct phone numbers in case they have to re-connect or follow up.
 Help them to sell themselves – why should the tutor give you a place on the course?
 Think of some questions they can ask - ‘Do you have any scholarships or bursaries that Clearing students are eligible for?
 Are there any spaces left in halls?
-For more information on how they can prepare for their calls, follow this link.

 • What if a student asks about student finance?